herfalerf/ayc-front/README.md

 ##### Front-end

 The front end of Align Your Culture was created using React.js and Material-ui.
 Axios was utlized for requests, Formik was utilized for form styling with Yup for validation.
-The front end is currently deployed on surge for demonstration purposes, but will be deployed on the company's domain once they have created enough content for the site to go live.
+The front end is currently deployed on heroku for demonstration purposes, but will be deployed on the company's domain once they have created enough content for the site to go live.

 ##### Backend